 We are making capital investments to enhance service and system reliability for our customers and replace aging infrastructure.
-We have revised our estimate for Avista Utilities capital expenditures to \$475 million per year in 2022 through 2024 from our original estimates of \$445 million each year.
+We expect Avista Utilities capital expenditures to be \$475 million per year in 2022 through 2024.
 See the 2021 Form 10-K for further information on our expected capital expenditures.